lowRISC/opentitan/hw/ip/aes/doc/_index.md

 1. Wait for the OUTPUT_VALID bit in {{< regref "STATUS" >}} to become `1`, i.e., wait for the AES unit to finish encryption/decryption of Block `I`.
    The AES unit then directly starts processing the previously input block `I+1`
 2. Read Output Data Block `I` from the Output Data registers {{< regref "DATA_OUT0" >}} - {{< regref "DATA_OUT3" >}}.
-   Each register has to be read at least once.
+   Each register must be read at least once.
    The order in which these registers are read does not matter.
 3. Write Input Data Block `I+2` into the Input Data register.
    There is no need to check INPUT_READY as the cycle following OUTPUT_VALID being set the current input is loaded in.